ulflulfl/hints/ptouch/P-Touch-Cable-Markers.md

 * longer texts on thin tapes

 When using 12 mm tape for cable wraps, the characters are getting pretty small.
 The "P-Touch Editor" software suggests 18 mm for cable wraps.

+### Other Electricians Designs

+The E110 printer only provides cable flags and wraps.
+With higher E-Series printers or when using the software solutions, there are more electricians designs available, e.g. for fuse boxes or connector blocks.

+However, I haven't tried this myself.

 ---